joker-x/myddns/README.md

 ## Preparation

-You need root access to a server, virtual machine or container with IPv6 enabled.
+You need root access to a server, virtual machine or container.
 The 53 port must be open in your firewall.

 Also, you have to create these records in your Zone DNS of your domain provider:

-- A record for subdomain (myddns.example.com) to point to IPv4 of your server
+- (required) A record for subdomain (myddns.example.com) to point to IPv4 of your server
-- AAAA record for subdomain (myddns.example.com) to point to IPv6 of your server
+- (optional) AAAA record for subdomain (myddns.example.com) to point to IPv6 of your server
-- NS record to point to subdomain (myddns.example.com)
+- (required) NS record to point to subdomain (myddns.example.com)

 ## Installation